Our Favourite Piece of Press This Month (And Why It Worked) – March 2026

 No overcomplicating it.

 Straightforward, easy to understand, and straightforward USP’s.
 We knew the product and knew it tasted good.
-It also looked smart and would stand out on the page.
+It also looked beautifully in the bottle and in the glass, so would stand out on the page.

 6. We got the product in front of them